 Monday, August 29, 2011

-CERA Regime.
-Christchurch, CBD Red Zone, Hi-Vis Vest Fools
+Christchurch, CBD Red-Zone, Hi-Vis Vested Fools

 30.08.11.
 Quake cracked pavement by sewage polluted Avon River, Oxford Tce, post June 13 quake